somework/p2p-path-finder/CONTRIBUTING.md

 - Update the [CHANGELOG](CHANGELOG.md) for user-visible changes, especially when a new feature advances the path toward the `1.0.0-rc` milestone.

+- The path-finding search queue must resolve ties using the following precedence: lowest cost → fewest hops → lexicographically smallest route signature → earliest discovery.
+  The regression suites enforce this via `PathFinderInternalsTest::test_search_queue_tie_breaks_by_cost_hops_signature_then_discovery` and `PathFinderTest::test_it_orders_equal_cost_paths_by_hops_signature_and_discovery`.
+  Adjust those harnesses alongside any comparator changes to avoid accidental ordering regressions.

 ### Mutation testing

 - Mutation testing is powered by [Infection](https://infection.github.io/) to ensure guard